Cycle Route : Felsted and Pleshey

 Most of my cycle routes to date have been circular ones from Colchester, based on the very simple logic that I didn’t have a cycle rack for the car, and I’ve only had a single one-way ride (Chelmsford to Colchester, having got the train to Chelmsford).

 That changed at the weekend, after the purchase of a cycle rack from Halford’s (other bicycle stores are available).
-For the record, I bought their Advanced Rear High Mount 3 Cycle Carrier (link).
+For the record, I bought their Advanced Rear High Mount 3 Cycle Carrier.
 I didn’t have the benefit of the instruction manual, as there wasn’t one in the box, so I took the standard male approach of deciding ‘it can’t be that difficult to put on’.

 A frustrating hour later, and having exhausted my comprehensive list of magic words, I headed back to Halford to get the manual!
 And got it on in 5 minutes.
 And on the basis of one run out with the carrier, it comes with my recommendation – it’s rock solid once you put it on properly – no straps, all metal, and built to last.